Code-Institute-Submissions/molacuizine/README.md

 ### Town Modal

 A modal to display the towns the delivery service catered for was provided for the user.
-It was located on the home page since the users could would be able to know from the beginning if the delivery service catered for their location.
+It was located on the home page since the users would be able to know from the beginning if the delivery service catered for their location.

 ![Image of town modal](static/doc/town_modal.png)